reflexer-labs/reflexer-digital-twin/README.md

 # Models

-1. Validation model - `models/market_model`: various debt price test scenarios, used for validating full system model, and tuning PI controller
+1. Validation model - `models/market_model` / `notebook_validation.ipynb`: various debt price test scenarios, used for validating full system model, and tuning PI controller
-2. Verification model - `models/controller_model`: debt market ML model as debt price source, used for verifying Solidity implementation
+2. Verification model - `models/controller_model` / `notebook_verification.ipynb`: debt market ML model as debt price source, used for verifying Solidity implementation

 Note: Both models share the same core logic, implemented in `models/market_model`.
 When custom logic and simulation config needs to be implemented to extend the validation model, this can be implemented in `models/controller_model`.